 5 Design Psychology Rules for High Conversion

 Meeting the specs is just the baseline.
 To actually get clicks, you need to leverage design psychology.
+We analyzed the Top 100 charts in January 2026 to find common patterns.

 1. The "Squint Test" (Contrast is King)